About BLE LTER

 Long Term Ecological Research (LTER) helps us understand how our environment is changing through time and how past events such as shifts in ocean currents or the arrival of new species impact ecosystems over long time scales.
 The extended tenure of LTER sites also engenders relationships with local communities so that citizens are engaged with ecological research, which in turn helps ensure the longevity of the site.

 The Beaufort Lagoon Ecosystems (BLE) LTER program was funded by the National Science Foundation (NSF) in 2017 and is based out of three nodes along the Beaufort Sea coast: Utqiaġvik (formerly Barrow), Deadhorse, and Kaktovik.
 At each node, we deploy instruments and collect samples in nearby lagoon systems, each with their own unique characteristics.
-This research provides a much needed mechanism for tracking and understanding 1) how natural climate cycles influence coastal ecosystems in the Arctic, and 2) how climate change effects such as permafrost thaw, shifting precipitation regimes, and losses of sea ice alter coastal ecosystems thorough effects on inputs, nutrient cycling, and ocean mixing.
+This research provides a much needed mechanism for tracking and understanding 1) how natural climate cycles influence coastal ecosystems in the Arctic, and 2) how climate change effects such as permafrost thaw, shifting precipitation regimes, and losses of sea ice alter coastal ecosystems through effects on inputs, nutrient cycling, and ocean mixing.

 BLE follows LTER Data Policies, which typically means data are made publicly available within two years of collection.
 Each dataset includes metadata describing the data use agreement, the two most common for our case being CC BY (free to use with attribution) and CC0 (public domain).
-You can find data in our Data Catalog.
+You can find data in our Data Catalog or read our BLE Data Policy below.

-BLE personnel are expected to abide by the following policies to promote a fair, ethical, and productive organization.
+BLE personnel are expected to abide by the following code of conduct and sexual misconduct policy to promote a fair, ethical, and productive organization.